 There was one year when she lost most of the eye brows on one side.
 It wasn’t very noticeable though because of her glasses.
 When she was younger, Jessie didn’t think as much about it, but at 16, she’s very aware of it and sometimes she’s self conscious and sad about it.

-When she first developed the bald patches we tried a topical steroid cream.
+When she first developed the bald patches our dermatologist prescribed a topical steroid cream.
 The dermatologist told us the cream didn’t have a high success rate, but that we could try it.
 It didn’t work for us.
-Adults sometimes do steroid injections into the scalp (suppresses the immune system) but that isn’t recommended for children.
-The dermatologist said it is painful.
-We didn’t consider that option at the time.
+Adults sometimes do steroid injections into the scalp (suppresses the immune system) but our dermatologist said it’s painful and not recommended for children.

 I haven’t done a ton of research into autoimmune disease.
 Honestly, when she has less hair loss I forget about it for a while.
 The hair loss though is an indication of an immune system malfunction (don’t you love my layman’s terms 🙂 ) If you google Down syndrome and autoimmune disease, most search results have such a high level of medical jargon that I don’t understand the bulk of it.
 What we have known for a long time though is that the immune system of the person with Down syndrome is impacted by the chromosomal abnormality.